 - If your retirement plan does not offer these investment choices, use a general international fund as a substitute.

 - If your retirement plan does not offer these investment choices, use a general multi-term bond fund as a substitute.

 - If your company’s retirement plan does not offer these investment choices, use large cap (as a real estate substitute), mid cap stocks (as an MLP substitute), and intermediate term bond fund as a utilities substitute.

-- Changes to these asset allocations will show up in red color for a one-week period.
+- Changes to these asset allocations will show up in red color.
 Please return often to check for any changes.